Not sure what to do in Cappadocia, Turkey?

-The Salt Lake Tuz is one of the most unusual places to visit in Cappadocia.
+Salt Lake Tuz is one of the most uncommon places to visit in Cappadocia.
 However, that is not because it is not stunning, but because of how difficult it is to get to.
 Lake Tuz spans a total of 1,665 km², and there are many spots to see the lake.

 Because Lake Tuz is fairly unpopular, it is usually quite difficult to find tours to it.
 As a result, if you want to see it, your best option is to reserve a tour beforehand or rent a car when you get there.

 9. Explore The Zelve Open-Air Museum

 The Zelve Open Air Museum is a great alternative to the Goreme Open Air Museum for travelers looking for a quieter but equally stunning attraction.
 Home to the Zelve Monastery, this Byzantine-era settlement housed both Muslims and Christians harmoniously.